-Nottinghamshire Fire and Rescue Service’s vision is to put safety at the heart of the community and make Nottingham and Nottinghamshire a safer place to live, work and visit.
-A lot of its work is focused on preventing accidents and injuries through education and safety intervention, as well as responding to emergencies whenever needed.
+Nottinghamshire Fire and Rescue Service focuses on preventing accidents and injuries through education and safety intervention, as well as responding to emergencies whenever needed.

 Staff respond to a variety of emergency incidents, such as fires, floods and road traffic collisions, and carry out regular home safety checks, as well as other duties.